gutsy-robot/website/content/home/about.md

 # About Me

 I am a senior undergraduate at IIT Delhi, with a deep interest in Robotics and Human-Robot Interaction.
 I aim to design autonomus agents with cognitive capabilities that can interact with humans naturally.
 I want to apply my knowledge of Robotics and AI in conjunction with Human Ergonomics to design robots which can co-exist with humans.

-I am also passionate about traveling, trekking, sports and country music.
+On the side, I am also passionate about trekking, sports and country music.